What is Cash Yield? - Investment Guide

 This ratio is a tool; it can't tell you the future of a business.
 It's a simple piece of information you can use as part of your analysis.
 What's a good cash yield?
 It depends; how fast can the business grow?
 What's the limit on its growth?
 A Facebook can't double its userbase more than a couple of times without running out of humans, while a smaller company like Electro Scientific Industries has a lot more room to expand.

 In general, the higher the free cash flow yield the better.
 8% for a mature company such as Coca-Cola would be fantastic.
-A smaller, newer business could see 20% a year as fantastic.
-Keep this number in context.
+Growth companies or capital-light industries (software, consulting) may show 2-5% cash yield yet still be excellent investments.
+Keep this number in context with the business model, growth rate, and industry benchmarks.

 How to Use Cash Yield